 - Ok, if you say so I’ll go.

-On the bottom the visibility is nil.
-Fortunately the jet is only located a few metres from the bell and I find it easily.
+On the bottom the visibility was nil.
+Fortunately the jet was only located at a few metres from the bell and I found it easily.

-The big machine has effectively come down and her two skates are now on the bottom.
+The big machine had effectively come down and the two skates were now on the bottom.

 - Surface the jet is in position.

-- Perfect Francis, you worked well, you can go back to the bell, diving is complete.
+- Perfect Francis, you worked well, you can go back to the bell, the dive is complete.

-I returned to the diving bell quite happy to have succeeded my first deep dive and once in it I comment it proudly with my colleague.
+I returned to the diving bell quite happy to have successfully completed my first deep dive.

-During the next two days, we could still perform some inspection dives.
-Then in the late afternoon Jacques came to the radio to inform us that a new storm was forecast and that the barge was lifting the anchors to go for shelter.
-Result, we had to be decompressed.
+During the next two days, we performed some inspection dives.
+Then in the late afternoon Jacques came on the radio to inform us that a new storm was forecast and that the barge was lifting anchors to seek shelter.
+As a result, we had to be decompressed.

 - What already!
 I said to my diving buddies.

-- Well Yes, Alain tells me it's always like that in the North Sea during winter time, a few days work and then standby weather then continues by telling me that once he had spent a month at sea without making a single dive due to bad weather.
+- Well Yes, Alain told me it's always like that here in the North Sea during winter time, a few days work and then standby weather.

 Our decompression lasted for nearly seventy hours.

-As the barge was again in tow, we could feel that she was moving a lot.
-Maybe was it due to the pressure or because I got sea legs again, but I had not the slightest nausea.
+As the barge was again under tow, we could feel that she was moving a lot.
+Maybe it was due to the pressure or because I had gotten my sea legs again, but I did not have the slightest nausea.

-Tuesday 21, the door of our recompression chamber opened in the early afternoon and I could again breathe the pure air of the North Sea.
+On Tuesday the 21 st, the door of our recompression chamber opened in the early afternoon and I could again breathe the fresh air of the North Sea.

 The rest of the work took place as it had started by a long period of stand-by.
 Then at the end of the month the bad weather ceased and a new team could again enter in saturation.

 For me the end of my first trip was close because my replacement was scheduled in the coming days.
-Finally, on 2 February, I did the opposite voyage and was back two days later within my small family and in the arms of my little Darling that had missed me so much.
+Finally, on February 2nd, I made the return voyage and was back two days later with my small family and in the arms of my little darling,who had missed me so much.